Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - To provide a datasets what ages has the most infected.
 - To provide a datasets what gender has the most infected.
 - To provide a datasets about regions percentage of infected.
+- To provide a datasets about the percentage of total deaths year 2015 to 2021.
 - To Lower the number of new HIV infections particularly among teenagers by creating a recommendations how to prevent the number of infected.